 Website Superior Court of California, County of Alameda

-The current job vacancy is assigned to the René C. Davidson Courthouse in Oakland, California.
+The current vacancy is assigned to the Finance & Facilities Division at the René C. Davidson Courthouse in Oakland.

 Example of Duties

-NOTE: The following are duties performed by employees in this classification; however, employees may perform other related duties at an equivalent level.
-Each individual in the classification does not necessarily perform all listed duties.
+NOTE: The following are duties performed by employees in this classification.
+However, employees may perform other related duties at an equivalent level.
+Each individual in this classification does not necessarily perform all listed duties.

 11. Performs other related duties as assigned.